scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 }
 ```

-For `prepare()`, if any one of the coordinator or participant processes fails to prepare the transaction, you need to call `rollback()` (or `abort()`) in all the coordinator/participant processes.
+For `prepare()`, if any of the coordinator or participant processes fails to prepare the transaction, you will need to call `rollback()` (or `abort()`) in all the coordinator/participant processes.

-For `commit()`, if any one of the coordinator or participant processes succeeds in committing the transaction, you can consider the transaction as committed.
+For `commit()`, if any of the coordinator or participant processes succeed in committing the transaction, you can consider the transaction as committed.
 In other words, in that situation, you can ignore the errors in the other coordinator/participant processes.

 If an error happens, you need to call `rollback()` (or `abort()`) in all the coordinator/participant processes.